Caribbean bioregion: Geography

-The Caribbean bioregion, as described by the World Wildlife Fund, includes the Greater Antilles (Cuba, Hispaniola, Puerto Rico, and Jamaica), the Lesser Antilles, the Lucayan archipelago (Bahamas and Turks and Caicos Islands), Southern Florida in the United States and Aruba, Bonaire, and Curaçao of the Dutch Caribbean.
+The Caribbean bioregion, as described by the World Wildlife Fund, includes the Greater Antilles (Cuba, Hispaniola, Puerto Rico, and Jamaica), the Lesser Antilles, the Lucayan archipelago (Bahamas and Turks and Caicos Islands), Southern Florida in the United States.
 The Lucayan archipelago lies north of the Caribbean in the Atlantic Ocean, but is part of the bioregion based on its flora and fauna.
-The bioregion does not include Trinidad and Tobago; these islands rest on South America's continental shelf, and have been historically part of the South American continent.
-Trinidad and Tobago are part of the Orinoco bioregion.
+The bioregion does not include the coastal islands of South America, these islands are part of South America's continental shelf.
+Aruba and Trinidad and Tobago have been historically part of the South American continent.
+Aruba, Bonaire, Curacao, and Trinidad and Tobago are part of the Orinoco bioregion.

 The climate of the ecoregion is tropical, and varies from humid to arid.
 Geology and topography also vary, with larger mountainous islands of continental rock, volcanic islands, and low-lying coral and limestone islands.
 The bioregion includes tropical moist forests, tropical dry forests, tropical pine forests, flooded grasslands and savannas, xeric shrublands, and mangroves.